oubu/CTF/Cryptography/README.md

 * **Initialization Vector**: is a dummy block used to start a block cipher.
 It's necessary to force the cipher to produce a unique stream of output.
 It doesn't need to be kept private but it must be different for every new cipher initialization with the same key.

-* **One-time pads**: the keystream is never used again.
+* **一次一密（OTP）**: the keystream is never used again.
 If each bit of the keystream is truly randomly generated, this implies that each bit is independent of the previous bits.
 So you don't start with a seed/key that is short and generate a keystream from it (ex: flipping a coin).

 -----

-* **Asymmetric encryption (public key encryption)**: each party has a different set of keys for accessing the same encrypted data.
+* **非对称密钥加密（公钥密码）**: each party has a different set of keys for accessing the same encrypted data.
 Main uses:
 	1. Agree on a key for a symmetric cryptosystem.
 	2. Digital signatures.
 	3. Rarely used for message exchange since it is slower than symmetric key cryptosystems.